 Wyatt Pasek Flexing on Facebook

-Some excerpts from the Criminal Complaint concerning Cao’s involvement:
+Some excerpts from court Documents concerning Cao’s involvement:

 At approximately 3:30 p.m., Detective Hermes and other CMPD detectives established surveillance at 705 E. Balboa Boulevard, Unit B and observed CAO exit the location carrying a white plastic grocery bag in his hand.
 Detective Hermes observed CAO walk to the USPS Blue Collection Box located near the 700 block of Balboa Boulevard.
 There, Detective Hermes saw CAO remove several small USPS Priority Mail parcels from a white plastic bag and place them in the mail receptacle.
 CAO then returned to Unit B at 705 E. Balboa Boulevard.
 After CAO left the mailbox, Detective Hermes stayed near the Blue Collection Box and prohibited any further mail pieces to be placed in the receptacle.

 Detective Hermes contacted United States Postal Inspector (“USPI”) Jacob Boyd to get access to the contents of the Blue Collection Box.
 Upon opening the mail receptacle, Detective Hermes observed the seven parcels on top.
 The parcels all were the same size and shape with the same sender listed on each respective parcel.
 Detective Hermes took the parcels into custody and then subsequently gave them to USPI Boyd.